 Stable and reliable child care arrangements facilitate job stability for parents and healthy development of children.
 CCDF eligibility and enrollment policies can contribute to these goals.
 Policies and procedures that create barriers to families accessing CCDF, like inaccessible subsidy applications and onerous reporting requirements, interrupt a parent's ability to work and may deter eligible families from participating in CCDF.

-To address these concerns, Lead Agencies must provide children with a minimum of 12 months between eligibility determinations, limit reporting requirements during the 12-month period, and ensure eligibility determination and redetermination processes do not interrupt a parent's work or school.
+To address these concerns, states and territories must provide children with a minimum of 12 months between eligibility determination, limit reporting requirements during the 12-month period, and ensure eligibility determination processes do not interrupt a parent's work or school.

-In this section, Lead Agencies will identify how they define eligible children and families and how the Lead Agency's eligibility and enrollment policies support access for eligible children and families.
+In this section, Lead Agencies will identify how they define eligible children and families and how the Lead Agency improves access for eligible children and families.